python/cpython/Doc/library/gzip.rst

    Calling a :class:`GzipFile` object's :meth:`close` method does not close *fileobj*, since you might wish to append more material after the compressed data.
-This also allows you to pass a :class:`StringIO` object opened for writing as *fileobj*, and retrieve the resulting memory buffer using the :class:`StringIO` object's :meth:`getvalue` method.
+This also allows you to pass a :class:`io.BytesIO` object opened for writing as *fileobj*, and retrieve the resulting memory buffer using the :class:`io.BytesIO` object's :meth:`~io.BytesIO.getvalue` method.

+   :class:`GzipFile` supports the whole :class:`io.BufferedIOBase` interface,
-   :class:`GzipFile` supports iteration and the :keyword:`with` statement.
+   including iteration and the :keyword:`with` statement.

    .. versionchanged:: 3.1
       Support for the :keyword:`with` statement was added.